ragavanayyadurai/WDM_EXP2/README.md

-### EX2 Generating Association Rules for Employee dataset using Apriori Algorithm
+### EX2 Generating Association Rules for Buying dataset using Apriori Algorithm

 ### DATE:

-### AIM: To generate associate rules for the employee dataset using Apriori Algorithm.
+### AIM: To generate associate rules for the buying dataset using Apriori Algorithm.

 ### Description:
 In data mining, association rule learning is a popular and well researched method for discovering interesting relations between variables in large databases.
 It can be described as analyzing and presenting strong rules discovered